a2nt/webpack-bootstrap-ui-kit/README.md

 # webpack-bootstrap-ui-kit

-Webpack Bootstrap 4 UI Demo
+Webpack Bootstrap 5 UI Kit

-This UI Kit allows you to build Bootstrap 4 webapp with some extra UI features.
+This UI Kit allows you to build Bootstrap 5 webapp with some extra UI features.
 It's easy to extend and easy to convert HTML templates to CMS templates.

+Note: I prefer using vanilla JS with minimal external dependecies to reach highter loading speed.
+There's no jQuery and no React, but it can be connected optionaly.

 # Demo